deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

-### Revision:
+### Revision 3:

 In this revision, based on Jesica's feedback we decided to add the log out button which we had previously forgotten.
 We also added an alternative flow for search which showcases if something random was searched up.
 Next we removed the deletion of posts in the user settings and instead added an option to delete posts from viewing them.
 This was more intuitive according to Jesica.
+We also decided to add a stretch goal for our project: expiration dates.
+We realize that server space will be a definite problem for us, and users probably don't want to see posts about events that ended a few days ago.
+Thus, a stretch goal for our project should be for users to be able to set an expiration date for their posts.

 ![Image](../Sprint_1/Sprint_1_Images/Initial_Prototype/settings.png)
     *Image 5.3.1: Previous User Settings*